occi4java/occi4java/README.md

 You have a issue?
 You are welcome to send us a message.
 Or just create a issue.

 Patch
-You a patch for us?
+You have a patch for us?
 Please do NOT send us an email.
 Just [fork](http://help.github.com/fork-a-repo/) our repository, commit the patch and we will have a look if it fixes the issue.

 Feature
 You want to add a new feature to our implementation, just send us a message, we will check it.
 Otherwise you can [fork](http://help.github.com/fork-a-repo/) our repository and add it yourself.